JamFox/docs.jamfox.dev/docs/content/food/snacks.md

     - Olive oil
     - Ciabatta or rustic baguette
     - Creamy ricotta cheese
+    - Chilly flakes

 **Instructions:**

-1. Place the courgettes in a bowl with olive oil, season with kosher salt and freshly ground pepper, toss until evenly coated.
+1. Place the courgettes in a bowl with olive oil, season with kosher salt and freshly ground pepper, add just a tiny amount of chilly flakes and toss until evenly coated.
 2. Add courgette slices to a griddle/grill pan, cook until golden and striped.
 3. Remove courgette slices from pan and toast halved bread of choice in the residual olive oil until golden and crispy.
 If there is not enough olive oil left, add just a touch of butter.
 4. Apply a coat of creamy ricotta, top with slices of courgette.
 5. Et voilà!

 ## Croque Monsieur

+Cheese on a toast, but make it advanced.

 !!! abstract inline "Bechamel Ingredients"
     - 1 Tbsp butter